noopur-zambare/Vehicle-Detection-in-Aerial-Images/README.md

 ## Conclusions
 * In this work, we have modified the original VGG16 model to accept the input size of 128x128 and 64x64.
-We used the benefit of transfer learning by using the pre-trained weights of ImageNet and just training the last three dense layers.
+And used the benefit of transfer learning by using the pre-trained weights of ImageNet and just training the last three dense layers.
 * To prevent the model to overfit we selected the dropout of 50% during training.
 When training, a percentage of the features are set to zero (50% in our case since we are using Dropout(0.5)).
 When testing, all features are used (and are scaled appropriately).
 So the model at test time is more robust - and can lead to higher testing accuracy.